kgiszewski/LearnUmbraco7/README.md

 * Have developed web applications in other languages
 * Have little or no experience with Umbraco
-* Have little or no experience with .NET
+* Have some experience with .NET
+* Have some experience with the client languages Javascript, HTML and CSS

 This book is not intended for readers who: